-A how-to by barber Zach Linhardt of Lakeside Barbershop, Oklahoma City.
+A how-to on getting Star Lord's haircut by barber Zach Linhardt of Lakeside Barbershop, Oklahoma City.

 We’re going to talk about Chris Pratt’s hair today.
-(He’s in the upcoming Guardians of the Galaxy movie as the interplanetary policeman Peter Quill.)
-Pratt’s style fuses several different grown-out cuts, so I’ll be doing a more thorough job of explaining my process for cutting it.
+He's Guardian of the Galaxy's interplanetary policeman Peter Quill, and he also has a great cut.
+Pratt’s style fuses several different grown-out haircuts, so I’ll be doing a more thorough job of explaining my process for cutting it.

 So let’s get down to business.
 First, tell your barber that you’re looking for a low-maintenance, textured style that’s a couple inches on the side and longer up top.
 To give your barber a better visual, tell him you’re looking for a cross between a grown out ivy league and gentlemen’s cut that’s about 2 inches or so on the sides, and 3-4 inches up top.

 I’d use shears for this entire cut, which gives it texture and makes it look a little more “rough” and not as clean.
 Texture is what gives a cut a more complex appearance (think the opposite of the slick Don Draper style).
 To achieve this look, the hair is not cut evenly, which creates layers.
 These layers are what makes the style look like it’s been several weeks since you’ve had a haircut.
 This is also how we’ll achieve the stray curls on the sides and shagginess in the back.

 There are a couple of ways your barber can create texture in your hair.
 They can use a straight razor and run it with the grain of your hair, which will cut random hairs shorter than others.
 But the simple and easy route for creating texture is to use thinning shears, the funny looking scissors with one blade that looks like an alligator’s mouth.
 The barber will use them to create those random layers we talked about earlier.